The Mangels/Pflugeisens of Tarnow in the US, Poland, and Austria; The Silver/Leibens of Russia and the US

 Toni’s birth record gives her surname is given as BEHRER, not BRUECK

-Her father was Moses Josef Behrer from Lemberg (now Lviv/Lvov in the Ukraine); her mother was Marjem (commonly known as Marie) nee Menkes.
+Her father was Moses Josef Behrer from Lemberg (alternately known as Lvov or Lviv — see the wonderful book East West Street by Phillipe Sands) in the Ukraine; her mother was Marjem (commonly known as Marie) nee Menkes.
 Although shown as legitimate (i.e. their marriage is recognized civil authority), there is a note about the birth being legitimized, and some writing is too faint to decipher.

 Here is the marriage record of Marcus and Toni